A film critic for ‘The Berkeley Monthly’ earlier in her career, Stone shared her hard-fought wisdom with KPFA listeners for four decades.

 The Berkeley radio station interpreted the tweets as offensive to Muslims, but the British scientist insists they are not.

-FM radio was an obscure broadcasting technology when Phil Elwood started sending out jazz over the airwaves on KPFA, a station that was just three years old when he came on board in 1952.
-On Saturday afternoon the station honors one of its foundational voices when the Phil Elwood Music Library is dedicated to the […]
+Phil Elwood on the job at KPFA.
+The station will dedicate the Phil Elwood Music Library on Saturday, before airing a documentary about his legacy at 2 p.m.
+FM radio was an obscure broadcasting technology when Phil Elwood started sending out jazz over the airwaves on KPFA, a station that was just three years old […]

 William Marx “Bill” Mandel (born June 4, 1917 in New York City), a former Bay Area broadcast journalist, left-wing political activist and author, best known as a Soviet expert, died Nov.
 24 at 1:15 a.m.
 Bill was 99.
 Considered a leading Sovietologist during the 1940s and 1950s, Mandel was a fellow at Stanford University’s Hoover […]

+Emley Frances and her dog Hope.
+Emley died in December.
+Emley Frances and her dog Hope.
+Emley died in December.
 Frances Emley (Aug.
 26, 1931 – Dec.
 1, 2015) Social activist and KPFA radio producer Frances Emley, whose clear voice reported for many years on the struggles of the powerless and disenfranchised, died peacefully in December.
-Many will remember her as the woman who walked her dogs on the Berkeley Pier wearing a matador hat. […]
+Many will remember […]